 “Yea, though I walk through the valley of the shadow of death, I will fear no evil; For You are with me; Your rod and Your staff, they comfort me.”
 (1)

 We are all in the trenches of life trying to survive life’s difficulties.
-Yet the value of life is not determined by how or what causes suffering.
-Although life is not determined by circumstances, what kind of impact does suffering have on us individually?
+Yet the value of life is not determined by how or what causes suffering, our value is in the Lord.
+Since life is not determined by circumstances, what kind of impact does suffering have on us individually?

 May I share some of the things I learned?

 1. Suffering can cause self-absorbed despondency – When we have no energy or thought of anything outside of our world of troubles we become self-absorbed.
 Our miseries dominate everything!
-Readjusting our sights on the Lord to seek what He would have us do is a key: seek first God and His kingdom and He will guide your path.
+Readjusting our sights on the Lord to seek what He would have us do is a key: God promises if we seek Him first He will meet our needs.
 Refrain from using self pity as a method for control – it will work against you, not for your good.

 4. Anger – Sometimes anger is a warning that alerts us something is wrong.
-Or, it can move us in the direction to confront a threat.
 Oftentimes, it is a signal of insecurity that shields us.
 A method of self-preservation.
-Anger can be a release of so many emotions, but what we do with that anger is what counts.
+Anger can be a release of so many emotions, but what we do with that anger is what matters most.
 How do we respond when we are challenged?
 Fueling anger leads to resentment, bitterness and hostility.
 Our best option is to put off anger, giving it over to the Lord.
 Then we can trust, heal, and find strength to live in His power.

-5. The implications of suffering can cause a sense of complicity which leads to depression, it’s easy to use pain to manipulate.
+5. The implications of suffering can cause a sense of complicity which leads to depression.
 The counter-intuitive response is to avoid leaning on emotions because they change from moment to moment.
 Take responsibility.
-Submit to God.
+And submit to God.

 Strive to live in right relationships